-I am a systems thinking driven designer and storyteller who is passionate about working on wicked and difficult problems.
-My process and work is based in user-centered design, empathy, clarity, and sense-making.
+I am a systems thinking designer and storyteller passionate about working on wicked problems.
+My process is based in user-centered design, empathy, clarity, and sense-making.
 I am particularly interested in medical, civic, service and equitable innovation.

-Prior to design, I spent 6 years working in sustainability, urban planning, academia and museums, and approach design with a planning, policy, environmental and governance lens.
+Prior to design, I spent six years working in sustainability, urban planning, academia and museums, and approach design with a planning, policy, environmental and governance lens.

-I am a candidate in MFA Products of Design at the School of Visual Arts, a multidisciplinary program that intersects physical products, digital products, experience design, service design, and entrepreneurship with systems thinking and strategy.
-My thesis looks at how the redesign of rape kits could address responses to sexual assault.
+I am a graduate student at the School of Visual Arts (SVA) in MFA Products of Design, a multidisciplinary program that intersects physical products, digital products, experience design, service design, and entrepreneurship with systems thinking and strategy.
+My thesis investigates how the redesign of rape kits can help shift behaviors and responses around sexual assault.

-I received a MLA in Sustainable Management from Harvard University in 2016 with a focus in policy and business.
-My thesis work there investigated how sustainable design and policy could improve current business practices to be more efficient, responsible, and innovative by creating a proposal for a sustainable laundromat-cafe-bar.
+Before SVA, I received an MLA in Sustainable Management from Harvard University with a focus in policy and business.
+My thesis work there investigated how sustainable design and policy could improve current business practices to be more efficient, responsible, and innovative, by creating a proposal for a sustainable laundromat-cafe-bar.

 When I’m not designing, I’m searching for the city’s best ice cream cone.